AuthMe/AuthMeReloaded/docs/config.md

         # Seconds a user has to wait for before a password recovery mail may be sent again
         # This prevents an attacker from abusing AuthMe's email feature.
         cooldown: 60
+# Before a user logs in, various properties are temporarily removed from the player,
+# such as OP status, ability to fly, and walk/fly speed.
+# Once the user is logged in, we add back the properties we previously saved.
+# In this section, you may define how the properties should be restored.
+limbo:
+    # Whether the player is allowed to fly: RESTORE, ENABLE, DISABLE.
+    # RESTORE sets back the old property from the player.
+    restoreAllowFlight: 'RESTORE'
+    # Restore fly speed: RESTORE, DEFAULT, MAX_RESTORE, RESTORE_NO_ZERO.
+    # RESTORE: restore the speed the player had;
+    # DEFAULT: always set to default speed;
+    # MAX_RESTORE: take the maximum of the player's current speed and the previous one
+    # RESTORE_NO_ZERO: Like 'restore' but sets speed to default if the player's speed was 0
+    restoreFlySpeed: 'MAX_RESTORE'
+    # Restore walk speed: RESTORE, DEFAULT, MAX_RESTORE, RESTORE_NO_ZERO.
+    # See above for a description of the values.
+    restoreWalkSpeed: 'MAX_RESTORE'
 BackupSystem:
     # Enable or disable automatic backup
     ActivateBackup: false